 Fibromyalgia pain can be localized for a while then move to a different part of the body.
 It can feel deep, sharp, dull, throbbing or aching.
 Sometimes the pain will seem to be in the joints while at other times you feel it in your muscles, tendons or ligaments.

 Tender spots are often present near some of the joints in the body.
 The tissue around the joints hurt and not the actual joint.
 These areas, often called trigger points, are tender to the touch.

 It is important to work with a healthcare team that understands the complexity of fibromyalgia.
 Treatment will look different for different patients.
 Your doctor will need to address not only the pain but also sleep problems, fatigue, mood and possibly stress and anxiety.

 When it is diagnosed and treated appropriately, the result is often a significant reduction in pain levels and sleep problems.
 Your quality of life also improves when your symptoms are properly treated.

 Some doctors may prescribe medication to treat symptoms, but for patients who prefer alternative remedies, physical therapy, relaxation techniques, exercise, dietary supplements and a change in diet may provide relief.
 Acupuncture, water exercises, massage and other types of treatment also have been used successfully in treating the discomfort of fibromyalgia.

 Manhattan Sports Therapy Clinic treats patients suffering from the pain of fibromyalgia and helps them achieve a better quality of life.
-If you have been diagnosed with this disease or you experience widespread pain, contact us and schedule a consultation with Dr. Nemirovsky.
+If you have been diagnosed with this disease or you experience widespread pain, contact us and schedule a consultation with Dr. Miro.
 Diagnosis and treatment can help alleviate your pain and restore your ability to live an active life.